moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/superset.md

 ###  **Step2: Browse and Select a Data Product:**

-In the Data Product Hub, browse through the list of data products.
-Click on the specific data product you wish to integrate with Tableau.
-For example, select Corp Market Performance from the list to explore Tableau's **Corp Market Performance** data product.
+In the Data Product Hub, browse through the list of Data Products.
+Click on the specific Data Product you wish to integrate with Superset.
+For example, select **Sales360** from the list.

 <center>
 <img src="/interfaces/data_product_hub/activation/bi_sync/image%20(7).png" alt="DPH" style="width:40rem; border: 1px solid black;" />